 longevitywatch

-Can getting too little sleep make me fall ill from infections more quickly?
+Can too little sleep make you more susceptible to infections?

 Yes · Moderate evidence